Loading lesson…

 A good signal-based outbound program shows reply rates above 8 percent (vs 1-2 percent for templates), positive reply rates above 3 percent, and unsubscribe rates below 0.5 percent.
 Each rep sends 50 messages a day max, not 500.
 The math beats the old playbook on every dimension that matters except raw volume — and raw volume was always a vanity metric.

-What is the core idea behind "Personalization At Scale: 100 Notes That Read Like 100 Hand-Written Ones"?
+What is the main idea of "Personalization At Scale: 100 Notes That Read Like 100 Hand-Written Ones"?

-Which best describes the scope of "Personalization At Scale: 100 Notes That Read Like 100 Hand-Written Ones"?
+Which action would help you apply "Personalization At Scale: 100 Notes That Read Like 100 Hand-Written Ones" responsibly?